The Best Barefoot Chelsea Boots That Don’t Squish Your Toes!

 a side view of a pair of feet standing on concrete wearing PaperKrane barefoot chelsea boots rainbow Skitts

 PaperKrane Chelsea boot (AU) – Sizes EU 19-42.
 PK is a great brand for a pop of color!
-Use code ANYASREVIEWS 10% off.
+Use code ANYASREVIEWS for 10% off.

-You can find Shapen at Anya’s Shop!
+You can find select Shapen models at Anya’s Shop!

 Close up of black leather Vivobarefoot chelsea boots with a chunky flexible outsole new for 2023